All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Will insurance ever cover compounded peptides?

 Insurance coverage for compounded peptides remains limited, as most insurers prefer FDA-approved alternatives when available.
-Some patients have succeeded with prior authorization requests when brand names are not accessible.
+Some patients have succeeded with prior authorization requests when brand names aren't accessible.
 Coverage policies may evolve as compounded peptides become more mainstream.

 How do I verify a compounding pharmacy's quality standards?